readthedocs-examples/example-jupyter-book/docs/sphinx-hoverxref.md

-# sphinx-hoverxref - preview cross-references
+# sphinx-hoverxref: Preview tooltips for cross-references

 Using `sphinx-hoverxref`, we can preview cross-references in the documentation.